rokmohar/medusa-plugin-meilisearch/README.md

 - Subscribers are included in the plugin.
 - You don't need custom subscribers anymore, you can remove them.

+## ⚠️ MedusaJS v2.4.0 or newer

+This plugin is only for MedusaJS v2.4.0 or newer.

+If you are using MedusaJS v2.3.1 or older, please use the [older version of this plugin](https://github.com/rokmohar/medusa-plugin-meilisearch/tree/v0.2.1).

 ## Configuration

 Add the plugin to your `medusa-config.ts` file: